Department of Agriculture Development & Farmers' Welfare (Kerala)

 The Department of Agriculture Development & Farmers' Welfare (Kerala) is one of the Department of Government of Kerala.
 The Department of Agriculture Development & Farmers' Welfare is a key ministry that manages the agriculture development through promoting scientific methods of cultivation and welfare of farmers of State of Kerala through various policies and programmes.
 The department is headed by a senior minister who has cabinet ranking as per Indian Cabinet Protocol Laws.

+Leadership

+The Agriculture Department functions under the Minister for Agriculture, who serves as the political head of the department.
+Administratively, the department is headed by the Principal Secretary and Agricultural Production Commissioner, who is assisted by a Special Secretary, Additional Secretaries, and other officers and staff at the Secretariat.

+The incumbent Minister for Agriculture is T. Siddique, while Minhaj Alam, IAS, serves as the Principal Secretary and Agricultural Production Commissioner.